Sharad Navratri

 Puja Place: According to the Vastu Shastra principles, place the Mata ki Chowki if the Puja Room and Home Temple are in the Ishaan Kon of the house in Navratri.

-What are the Right Facing for Mata ki Chowki in Sharad Navratri?
+What are the right-facing factors for Mata ki Chowki in Sharad Navratri?

 The correct facing directions after placing a Mata ki Chowki in Navratri are the following:

-Energy Flow: According to Vastu Shastra rules, positive energies come from the North-East direction, which flows to your whole premises and accumulates in the South-West direction.
-Moreover, keeping a Mata ki Chowki in North-East direction and facing towards South-West direction.
+Energy Flow: According to Vastu Shastra rules, positive energies come from the Northeast direction, which flows to your whole premises and accumulates in the Southwest direction.
+They keep a Mata ki Chowki in the northeast direction and face towards the southwest direction.

 Where To Keep Face While Doing Puja in Sharad Navratri?